yikun-baio/sliced_opt/Readme.md

 this should results in saved plot as follows.
 ![Results of test_pot1d.py](Lambda.png)
 ## Examples:
+First please ensure to replace the paths with your relevant paths.
 - Run the file running_time.ipynb to see the comparision of running time between our method, spot, Sinkhorn, and Linear programming (Network simplexity).
+You should comment out the lines which contains "opt1d.solve" if the C++ implementation of our 1D opt solver is not installed.
 - shape_registration.ipynb demonstrates an example of our method and other methods in shape registration problem.
 - color_adaptation.ipynb demonstrates an example of our method and other methods in color adaptation problem.
 ## Outline of repository